 The phrase “carbon footprint” may sound strange, but it’s a concept anyone can understand.

 Just an FYI, throughout this article we’ll be using a variety of terms, including carbon emissions, greenhouse gases, and CO2.
-To help avoid confusion, it’s good to know that these various terms are all referring to the release of CO2 in a way that can negatively impact our environment.
+These various terms are all referring to the release of CO2 in a way that can negatively impact our environment.

 Does Carbon Footprint Matter in Montana?